emilio-robres/apiEmpleoRemoto/README.md

 ## 3. Why I built the project this way?
 -	For this app I use `axios` because I thought it was the easiest way to get the jobs from the API
--	I use `useState` and `useEffect` to manage the app states and to keep simple the app
+-	I used `useState` and `useEffect` to manage the app states and to keep simple the app
--	I use `useHistory` to navigate between pages.
+-	I used `useHistory` to navigate between pages.
 -	I didn't use `useContext` since I wanted to keep the project simple.
--	I use `Flexbox` for positioning the different elements inside pages.
+-	I used `Flexbox` for positioning the different elements inside pages.
--	I use`Bootstrap-5` for styling.
+-	I used`Bootstrap-5` for styling.

 ## 4. If I had more time I would change:
 -